Le Bolthole at Juac

-There is a cool BOSE sound system in le salon so don’t forget your iPod.There is also a full SKY tv facility for all UK programmes and the soaps, football, cricket or rugby (very usefully it also comes with an off button, if you want to forget about the UK and completely unwind).
+There is a cool SONOS and BOSE sound system in le salon so don’t forget your iPod.There is also a full SKY tv facility for all UK programmes and the soaps, football, cricket or rugby (very usefully it also comes with an off button, if you want to forget about the UK and completely unwind).
 There are usually a few DVDs around but if you have any favourites don’t forget to bring them.
 Le Bolthole also has wi-fi (the access code being on the bottom of the Orange Livebox).

 At the other side of the inner courtyard is a summerhouse with the garden furniture, bicycles, kayaks, inflatable swimming pool and a laundry room with washing machine, tumble dryer, iron and ironing board.

 There is also a separate large garage and other parking next to the house in the shared outer courtyard.